IMG Releases February Lineup for NYFW: The Shows

 Leslie Russo, executive vice president of IMG, said, “This season will bring an exciting intersection of American and international designers to NYFW: The Shows.
 IMG will continue to support designers on the official central footprint of New York Fashion Week at Spring Studios as well as across the city — and country — during this important moment for American fashion.”

-To be considered for the CFDA’s Fashion Calendar, all designers go through an application process that takes into consideration domestic and international editorial coverage, years in business, retail accounts, and if designers have participated in fashion week before.
+The CFDA controls the official NYFW Fashion Calendar, including dates and showtimes for NYFW: Women’s, Men’s Bridal and Pre-Collections.
+To be considered for the CFDA’s Fashion Calendar, the official schedule of NYFW, all designers go through an application process that takes into consideration domestic and international editorial coverage, years in business, retail accounts, and if designers have participated in fashion week before.

+IMG’s NYFW: The Shows’ schedule includes designers supported by IMG through international showcases, brand partnerships, representation, digital content production, or ticket sales, who show both on and off the central footprint.
+IMG’s schedule also includes peripheral days outside of the official NYFW schedule at the request of designers and partners.

 Ralph Lauren and Tommy Hilfiger Are Missing From the CFDA NYFW Schedule